Country overview: Finland

 Each municipality has a substance abuse worker who coordinates local actions, mainly in the field of prevention.
 These substance abuse workers are coordinated and supervised by the National Institute for Health and Welfare (THL).
 Provincial governments have cross-sectoral working groups for alcohol and drug issues, which coordinate and supervise the implementation of actions by the municipalities.

-The government approves an annual drug budget that is in line with its drug strategy and action plan.
-Annual estimates of expenditures are also provided and include both labelled (1) and unlabelled expenditures.
-(2)
+The Finnish Government approves an annual drug budget that is in line with its drug strategy and action plan.
+Annual estimates of expenditures are also provided and include both labelled (1) and unlabelled expenditures (2).
+The method used to estimate total drug related expenditure was updated in 2012, and data for that year is not comparable with previously reported data.

 (1) Some of the drug-related public expenditure is identified as such in the budget (‘labelled’).
 Often, however, the bulk of drug-related expenditure is not identified (‘unlabelled’) and must be estimated by modelling approaches.
 The total budget is the sum of labelled and unlabelled expenditures.

-(2) Unlabelled expenditures are estimated on the basis of the method developed in R. Hein and J. Salomaa (1998), ‘Päihteiden käytön haittakustannukset Suomessa vuosina 1994–95.
-Alkoholi ja huumeet’ [Harm-related costs of substance use in Finland 1994–95: alcohol and drugs.], Tilastoraportti 4 Helsinki: Stakes.
+(2) Unlabelled expenditures are estimated on the basis of the method developed in Hein, R. and Salomaa, J. (1998), ‘Päihteiden käytön haittakustannukset Suomessa vuosina 1994–1995.
+Alkoholi ja huumeet’ [‘Harm-related costs of substance use in Finland 1994–1995: alcohol and drugs’], Tilastoraportti 4 Helsinki: Stakes.

 View ‘Public expenditure profile’ for additional information.

-Greater emphasis was first placed on drug-related research in the 1990s, as experimentation and use of drugs and their related harm were increasing.
-During the past 10 years, drug-related research has evolved from a global approach and setting up the basic indicators for monitoring the drug situation to detailed research based on the development of the drug situation.
+Greater emphasis was first placed on drug-related research in the 1990s, as experimentation and use of drugs and their related harms were increasing.
+In the past 10 years drug-related research has evolved from a global approach and setting up the basic indicators for monitoring the drug situation to detailed research based on the development of the drug situation.
 The current policy guidelines include a section on information collection and research.
 Major actors in this area include the National Institute for Health and Welfare (THL), the National Research Institute on Legal Policy and several university departments.
 The state budget and the Academy of Finland are the main funding sources of drug-related research.
 The Nordic Centre for Welfare and Social Issues (NVC), based in Helsinki, also plays an important role in promoting and supporting research cooperation amongst the Nordic countries.
-The main channels for disseminating research findings are the drug situation report, published online by the national focal point, the scientific journals that publish drug-related research and Internet portals.
-Recent drug-related studies mentioned in the 2012 Finnish National report have focused on responses to and consequences of drug use, but prevalence studies and supply and market issues have also been tackled.
+The main channels for disseminating research findings are the drug situation report, published online by the Finnish National Focal Point, the scientific journals that publish drug-related research and Internet portals.
+Recent drug-related studies mentioned in the 2013 Finnish National report have focused on responses to and consequences of drug use, but prevalence studies and supply and market issues as well as determinants of drug use have also been tackled.

 View ‘Drug-related research’ for additional information.